 Thorlabs' Optical Tweezers Educational Kits are available in imperial and metric versions.
 In cases where the metric and imperial kits contain parts with different item numbers, metric part numbers and measurements are indicated by parentheses unless otherwise noted.

 We recommend operating these optical tweezers using the ThorCam™ and Kinesis® software packages.
 A guide to software installation and settings can be found in the manual.

-Thorlabs offers three different optical tweezers options: our Microscope System for users who desire an out-of the box research solution, our open-architecture Modular System designed for research and advanced teaching labs, and the Educational Kit featured on this page designed for introducing the basics of optical trapping.
+Thorlabs offers two different optical tweezers options: our open-architecture Modular System, which is designed for research and advanced teaching labs, and the Educational Kit featured on this page designed for introducing the basics of optical trapping.
 While our modular system and the demonstration kit look similar there are many key distinguishing features that are summarized in the table below.

 Laser Safety and Classification

 Safe practices and proper usage of safety equipment should be taken into consideration when operating lasers.
 The eye is susceptible to injury, even from very low levels of laser light.
 Thorlabs offers a range of laser safety accessories that can be used to reduce the risk of accidents or injuries.
 Laser emission in the visible and near infrared spectral ranges has the greatest potential for retinal injury, as the cornea and lens are transparent to those wavelengths, and the lens can focus the laser energy onto the retina.